 5 tips to gain control of your chronic pain

-Up to 15% of the U.S. population suffers from some form of chronic pain, which can cause distress, limit daily activities and lead to debility. this is seen more often in older adults, where health issues, such as degenerative join disease and diabetes, may cause additional pain and neuropathy.
+Up to 15% of the U.S. population suffers from some form of chronic pain, which can cause distress, limit daily activities and lead to debility.
+This is seen more often in older adults, where health issues, such as degenerative joint disease and diabetes, may cause additional pain and neuropathy.
 Living with longstanding pain can be frustrating, affecting our moods, relationships, stress and quality of life.

 Develop healthy sleep habits

 Sleep deprivation can worsen the pain experience.
-This often becomes a vicious cycle with uncontrolled pain leading to poor sleep quality and quantity leading to more pain.
-Solving chronic insomnia can involve working closely with your doctor to understand your barriers to falling asleep - and staying asleep.
+This often becomes a vicious cycle with uncontrolled pain leading to poor sleep quality and quantity, which in turn leads to more pain.
+Solving chronic insomnia can involve working closely with your doctor to understand your barriers to falling asleep — and staying asleep.

 There are many creative strategies to helping you regain restorative sleep.
 One excellent resource is the book, No More Sleepless Nights by Peter Hauri, that may help you better understand how to achieve restful sleep.